1927-08-27a: ~AUDIO~---images---comment---transcript---notes---links---site navigation

 Sh's at the most juvenile member of the audience and the penultimate junior member when she was sh'shing the most juvenile member.

 The Russian song "O if Mother Volga" was particularly delightful.
-The versatility of Billy Stokey was most evident in this song as he alternated between singing the tenor parts and playing the soprano parts on his violing.
+The versatility of Billy Stokey was most evident in this song as he alternated between singing the tenor parts and playing the soprano parts on his violin.
 The soprano of Miss Margaret Stokey and the alto of Miss Dorothy Stewart combined most pleasantly.
-Those in the audience who had made a special study of the alto listened most carefully to the difficult alto of Tschaikowsky's Legend.
+Those in the audience who had made a special study of alto listened most carefully to the difficult alto of Tschaikowsky's Legend.

 Miss Charlotte Haywood, Miss Alma Stokey and Mrs. Evans were noticed in the audience.